onurmorcagok/BlogWork/README.md

 # BlogWork
 Example of the blog website I worked on using HTML, CSS.

-The blog website I worked on to develop myself for web programming.
+Responsive website that I worked on to develop myself on Web Programming.